cogentcore/core/docs/content/styles.md

 })
 ```

 In the example above, notice that the [[frame]] has a size of 10em in the X direction, but only 5em in the Y direction.
-That is because the widget has room to grow in the X direction and thus reaches the Max, but there are plenty of other widgets competing for space in the Y direction, so it stays at its Min.
+That is because the widget has room to grow in the X direction and thus reaches the Max, but there are many other widgets competing for space in the Y direction, so it stays at its Min.

+### Position

+TODO